 Congressman Larson Announces Introduction of Legislation Aimed at Ridding Campaigns of Big Money Influence

-(Washington) – Today Congressman John B. Larson, Chairman of the Task Force on Election Reform, announced that four members of the task force introduced legislation yesterday aimed at removing the influence of wealthy donors from the electoral process.
+Washington – Today Rep. John B. Larson (CT-01), Chairman of the Task Force on Election Reform, announced that four members of the task force introduced legislation yesterday aimed at removing the influence of wealthy donors from the electoral process.
 Recognizing the need to reform our broken campaign finance system, these proposals will amplify the voices of average Americans and rein in the influence of large dollar contributors.
 Congressman David Price and Congressman Chris Van Hollen reintroduced the Empowering Citizens Act, Congressman John Sarbanes reintroduced the Grassroots Democracy Act, and Congressman John Yarmuth and Congresswoman Chellie Pingree reintroduced the Fair Elections Now Act.

 Empowering Citizens Act